 This is a great way to test the waters and see if metal detecting is something you want to pursue, saving you a lot of expense in the long run.
 Not only that, your experienced partner can also show you some of the best places in your area where relics and coins can be found.
 The process of selecting the best detector circumnavigates around these factors.

 Strike a Balance between your Budget and Quality Features

 The cost of the detector, its top features and how you plan to use it are some of the things that are likely to determine your choice.
 A top grade metal detector may siphon many thousands of dollars from your wallet, but there are many high quality metal sensing devices out there that cost less.
-Expect to commit about $120-$200 for a product that will give you proper services for many years to come.

 Here are some of the features that you might look at:

 After discovering your target, you'll need to determine its exact location, and this is when the pinpoint function in your device becomes very important.
 Pinpointing makes it easier to extract the object and will enable you dig much smaller holes.
 If your metal sensor doesn't have the pinpoint function, then you might need to swing the device over the target from several directions or use a handheld pin pointer.